Education Fellowships

 Winter:

-- The Winter Fellowship has been filled for the 2025 term.
-This position will be
+• The Winter Fellowship has been filled for the 2025 term.
+This position will be open again in 2026.
+First review of applications in September, 2025.

 General:

-- Assist RMNP education and interpretation staff with outreach events and programs,
+• Assist RMC and RMNP education and interpretation staff with outreach events,

-- Drive and/or ride in Conservancy-owned and government-owned vehicles, including the Conservancy’s 14-passenger bus/van,
+• Drive and/or ride in Conservancy-owned and government-owned vehicles, including the Conservancy’s 15-passenger bus,

-If completing the fellowship as an internship for a degree program, the candidate will work with RMNP and Rocky Mountain Conservancy supervisors and an academic advisor to construct and meet all identified goals.
+If completing the fellowship as an internship for a degree program, the candidate will work with Rocky Mountain Conservancy supervisors and an academic advisor to construct and meet all identified goals.